anthonyminaise/CMPE283/Assignment 4/README.md

    CPUID(0x4FFFFFFE), exit number=1, number of exits=423724
    ```
 3. What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?
     - We expected shadow paging to have more exits than nested paging.
-Shadow paging may have have more exits, but it can give better performance when the guest page table is static which makes the cost of more VM exits to be less than the total cost of nested transactions.
+Shadow paging may have have more exits, but it can give better performance when the guest page table is static.
+Because of that, it makes the cost of more VM exitsless than the total cost of nested transactions.
 4. What changed between the two runs (ept vs no-ept)?
-    - No-ept on has more exits for memory access versus ept doesn't care about the instructions no-ept since there because there is a safety net on the second translation for each access to memory.
+    - The big difference is that no-ept has more exits for memory access versus ept which doesn't care about the instructions no-ept has to keep track of.
+There is a safety net for ept on the second translation for each access to memory.